top of page

 What is Big Data Architecture?
 Ingest, Transform/Enrich and Publish

 What is Big Data Architecture?
 How to define Big Data Architecture?
-What is the need of Big Data Architecture?
+What is the need for Big Data Architecture?
 What are various ways to ingest, transform, enrich & publish Big Data?
-There are several questions around it.
-Let's explore few sample big data architectures.
+There are several questions about it.
+Let's explore a few sample big data architectures.

-Please note above architecture is just a sample architecture which varies depending upon nature of data and client requirement.
+Please note that the architecture above is just a sample architecture that varies depending upon the nature of data and client requirements.
 We will discuss it in detail shortly.

-What is the need of Big Data Architecture?
+What is the need for Big Data Architecture?

 Let's categorize Big Data Architecture Workloads

-• Real-time processing, data sources like IoT devices - I would rather say it's "near" real time processing (Ingestion & Enrichment will take few seconds).
+• Real-time processing, Data sources like IoT devices - I would rather say it's "near" real-time processing (Ingestion & Enrichment will take a few seconds).
 If the solution includes real-time sources, the architecture must include a way to capture and store real-time messages for stream processing.
-Usually these streams are carried out using Apache Kafka & Zookeeper pair, Amazon Simple Queue Service (SQS), JBoss, RabbitMQ, IBM Websphere MQ, Microsoft Messaging Queue etc. Kappa architecture is famous for this type of workload.
+Usually, these streams are carried out using Apache Kafka & Zookeeper pair, Amazon Simple Queue Service (SQS), JBoss, RabbitMQ, IBM Websphere MQ, Microsoft Messaging Queue, etc. Kappa architecture is famous for this type of workload.

-Serious data scientists need to make data refinement their first priority, and break down the data work into three steps:
+Serious data scientists need to make data refinement their priority and break down the data work into three steps:

 • Data Ingestion, or call it Data Collection layer - People use different terminologies for the first layer.
-However main focus of this layer is to choose right technology depending upon Big Data architecture workload and project requirement.
-If requirement demands real-time processing we can use Kafka or any other real time MQ systems mentioned earlier.
-If source is just a flat file which is generated few times a day, go with simple file transfer protocol.
-At the end, don't forget money and third party vendor technology support matters as well.
+However, the main focus of this layer is to choose the right technology depending on Big Data architecture workload and project requirements.
+If the requirement demands real-time processing we can use Kafka or any other real-time MQ systems mentioned earlier.
+If the source is just a flat file that is generated a few times a day, go with a simple file transfer protocol.
+In the end, don't forget money and third-party vendor technology support matters as well.

 • Data Publish, or Delivery so called the Presentation Layer - Deliver the answers through optimized channels in proper formats and frequency.
-This layer includes reporting, visualization, data exploration, ad-hoc querying and export datasets.
-Visualization through Tableau, QlikView etc, reporting through BOBJ, SSRS etc , ad-hoc querying using Hive, Impala, Spark SQL etc. Further, choice of technology depend upon end users - different users like administrator, business users, vendor, partners etc. demand data in different format.
+This layer includes reporting, visualization, data exploration, ad-hoc querying, and export datasets.
+Visualization through Tableau, QlikView, etc, reporting through BOBJ, SSRS, etc, ad-hoc querying using Hive, Impala, Spark SQL, etc. Further, the choice of technology depends upon end users - different users like administrators, business users, vendors, partners, etc. demand data in different formats.

 Things to consider while planning storage methodology: